hfp/libxs/README.md

 ## Roadmap
 Although the library is under development, the published interface is rather stable and may only be extended in future revisions.
 The following issues are being addressed in upcoming revisions:

-* LAPACK/BLAS compliant xGEMM interface (API), and handle based support for sparse matrices
-* Runtime dynamic selection of the most suitable Instruction Set Architecture (ISA dispatch)
+* Full xGEMM interface, and native FORTRAN interface
-* Just-in-Time (JIT) code generation as part of an application (JIT compiler)
+* Just-in-Time (JIT) runtime dynamic code generation
-* Native FORTRAN interface
+* API supporting sparse matrices and other cases

 ## Applications and References
 **\[1] http://cp2k.org/**: Open Source Molecular Dynamics which (optionally) uses LIBXS.
 The application is generating batches of small matrix-matrix multiplications ("matrix stack") out of a problem-specific distributed block-sparse matrix (see https://github.com/cp2k/cp2k/tree/intel).